sahith2k3/writeups/SQLi Labs/Less-1.md

 Hello guys,

-This is the write up for Less-1 - " GET-Error Based- Single Quotes - String"
+This is the write up for Less-1 - " GET-Error Based- Single Quotes - String" from SQLi Labs

 started with a [URL].../Less-1/ page, which instructed me to input the ID as parameter with numeric value.